Top of the page

 Other less common causes include head or neck injuries, certain diseases, and radiation treatment for cancer in the neck or brain.

 A risk factor is anything that makes you more likely to have a particular health problem.
-Risk factors for stroke that you can treat or change include:

-Risk factors you cannot change include:
+Risk factors you can't change include:

 Signs of a transient ischemic attack (TIA) are similar to signs of a stroke.
 But TIA symptoms usually disappear after 10 to 20 minutes, although they may last longer.
 There is no way to tell whether the symptoms are caused by a stroke or by TIA, so emergency medical care is needed for both conditions.

-Call your doctor right away if you:
+Call your doctor now if you: